 A spring to each step

-The sole is incredible springy, allowing wearers to perform box jumps and double-unders that much easier, so much so that we felt that we could jump less.
+The sole is incredibly springy, allowing wearers to perform box jumps and double-unders that much easier, so much so that we felt that we could jump less.
 Our feet left the ground with little effort and the rebound was surprisingly powerful.

 Wearing them just feels good, compared to some of the other workout sneakers that I’ve had on my feet.

 The shoes are incredibly stable.
-When doing any sort of lifting, we felt that we had a good, solid ground below us.
+When doing any sort of lifting, we felt that we had good, solid ground below us.
 Typically, lifting shoes are preferred for heavy lifting, but these shoes not only do that but deadlifting, squatting, cleaning and snatching also felt great in them.